thanos-io/thanos/docs/components/query-frontend.md

       --query-range.max-query-parallelism=14
                                  Maximum number of query range requests will be scheduled in parallel by the Frontend.
+      --query-range.max-query-lookback=0
+                                 Limit how long back data can be queried via query range API.
+If the requested time range is outside the allowed range, the request will not fail but will be manipulated to only query data within the allowed time range.
+0 to disable.
       --query-range.response-cache-max-freshness=1m
                                  Most recent allowed cacheable result for query range requests, to prevent caching very recent